JavaFX Scene Builder User Guide

 In some cases, JavaFX Scene Builder is able to load a file that contains unknown element types even if you choose to not provide their classpaths.
 The unknown type will not be displayed in either the Control panel or the Hierarchy panel, but their FXML elements will be preserved.

 If you provide a class path for your custom element types, Scene Builder should be able to render them in the Content panel and the Hierarchy panel.
 The properties that are specific to the custom element type will appear in the Miscellaneous category of the Properties section of the Inspector panel.
 Since JavaFX Scene Builder does not know about your custom types, it might not be able to display their subnodes in the Hierarchy panel.
-You can also copy and paste a custom types to create another element of the same custom type.
+You can also copy and paste a custom type to create another element of the same custom type.

 Using Your Own Custom Type